 Though working with a dedicated corporate giving software vendor is our top recommendation, your company might not be ready to take the leap.
-In that case, we offer a free Standard Matching Gift Form that companies can accept to streamline the submission process for employees.
+In that case, Double the Donation offers a free Standard Matching Gift Form that companies can accept to streamline the submission process for employees.

 Once an individual verifies their identity and authorizes Double the Donation to complete the match on their behalf, the required information is collected and sent straight to your company’s match program coordinator in a pre-filled PDF format.

-Now that your newly developed program is live, there are another few key steps you’ll need to take to ensure the effort is effective.
-Primarily, this involves promoting your initiative to your team and encouraging them to get involved.
+Now that your newly developed program is live, promote the initiative to your team and encourage them to get involved.

 Double the Donation hosts the industry’s most comprehensive and up-to-date database of corporate giving information.
 This resource contains program details for tens of thousands of companies that match gifts and aims to streamline the submission process for donors by providing easy access to the information they need.

 If you want to make it easy on your employees, make sure you get your company’s new program added to the database!
-You can do so by filling out the brief online form here.
+You can do so by filling out Double the Donation’s brief online form.